-Tool Announce A Massive New Concert Of “Unparalleled Sonic And Visual Experience” Ahead Of New Album Release
+Tool Announce A Massive New Concert Of ‘Unparalleled Sonic And Visual Experience’ Ahead Of New Album Release

 Earlier in December, bassist Justin Chancellor addressed the delay of the new album in an interview with Bass Player.
 While Justin seemed somewhat irritated by the repeated questions about the new album, which has somewhat become characteristic of Tool, he did seem to empathize with the fans’ impatience.

 “We’ve narrowed things down to big groups of ideas.
 For the past few months we’ve been working on one of the newer songs fairly exclusively.
-We get the gist of it and find the main themes that make up the skeleton between verses and choruses.
+We get the gist of it and find the main themes that make up the skeleton between verses and choruses.”

-“Everyone knows we take our time.
+“Everyone knows we take our time.”

 “All I can say is that we’ll go back Monday and do our best to finish it for you.”

 It had widely been speculated that the delay in the release of Tool’s sixth album was the result of frontman Maynard James Keenan’s frustration and indifference with the band’s followers.
-He had been accused of calling his own fans “insufferable retards”, an accusation he recently clarified.
+He had been accused of calling his own fans “insufferable retards,” an accusation he recently clarified.

 “Our core fanbase aren’t fanatics.
 They’re music lovers, artists and good people.
 It’s the fanatics that are insufferable.”

 However, in 2014, in an interview with Rolling Stone, Danny Carey and Adam Jones revealed that the actual cause of the delay was family commitments and an ongoing lawsuit.
 After the lawsuit had been settled for the band in 2015, Jones revealed that the band was now turning their focus to recording a new album, adding that he hoped it would be released by the end of 2015.
-Well, almost halfway through 2017, and the new album finally seems to be in sights.
-(Hopefully!)
+Well, almost halfway through 2017, and the new album finally seems to be in sight.

-[Image by Felix Marquez/AP Images]
+[Featured Image by Felix Marquez/AP Images]